 - I prayed for strength and joy during hours of quarantined Barbie play with our five-year-old last weekend.
 She actually was the first one to call it quits.

 One of the best ways to kill self-pity is to make a list of the needs of those in your life – co-workers, family, neighbors, church friends – and commit to prayer every day.
 This takes the focus off our own gripes and reminds us of how good we really do have it.
 It’s been extremely difficult to continually pout over my four-pound weight gain (thanks, quarantine) when continually praying for a friend going through a marriage issue or thinking about my grandmother living all alone through this nonsense.
 We all have our moments, but I just refuse to be the girl who God’s gaze falls upon only to find her continually pouting over minor irritations.

 I’m obsessed with my running trail.
 I feel like God legit made every creek, root, and fern patch on that path just for me.
 Something happens in our psyches when we get alone in nature.
 Even unbelievers feel God here, they just don’t recognize it.
 I think a huge portion of our westernized anxiety is correlated to our lack of activity and not being outdoors enough.
 Unless you’re in urban area with zero open space (send me your name, I will pray for you!) you can usually find some part of nature where it’s safe to at least take a walk with the Lord and renew your mind.
 Our governor just announced nail salons would continue to remain closed ‘til June.
 If there’s ever a need for endorphins, the time is now, friends.

 So, turn the worship station up extra high, and focus on truth instead of the utter nonsense happening around us!
 If Paul could praise from prison, I will sing through every fallen hair extension.
 Praise ‘em!

-Receive an exclusive sneak peak of Jessica Kastner’s next book by visiting her blog at jessicakastner.com.
+Learn more about Jessica Kastner’s books by visiting her blog at jessicakastner.com.